Ferrari returns to IMSA action for Watkins Glen Six Hour

 AF Corse will have the No. 21 Ferrari 488 GT3 Evo 2020 for Simon Mann, Luis Perez Companc and Toni Vilander.
 Coming off a third-place finish at Sebring after taking fourth at Daytona, the trio enter the race tied for the lead in the Endurance Cup.

-Cetilar Racing will look to follow up its Sebring success with the blue No. 47 Ferrari 488 GT3 Evo 2020 for Roberto Lacorte, Giorgio Sernagiotto and Anthono Cuoco.
+Cetilar Racing will look to follow up its Sebring success with the blue No. 47 Ferrari 488 GT3 Evo 2020 for Roberto Lacorte, Giorgio Sernagiotto and Antonio Fuoco.
 The drivers are fifth in the Endurance Cup, five points out of the GTD class lead.

 Ferrari has a strong history in the Six Hours, with four overall victories.
 Andretti and Jacky Ickx scored a dramatic triumph in a Ferrari 312P in 1972.
 Kevin Doran fielded the winning Ferrari 333SP on three occasions, winning in 1994 (Gianpiero Moretti and Eliseo Salazar), 1996 (Max Papis and Moretti), and 1998 (Moretti, Mauro Baldi and Didier Theys).